 | Per night | $428 | $855 |

-That $1,200 per person cruise fare became $2,993 per person all-in — nearly 2.5 times the advertised price.
-And this is a perfectly normal, comfortable budget for a mainstream balcony cruise.
+The $1,200 per-person cruise fare became $2,993 per-person all-in — almost exactly 2.5× the advertised price.
+This is a perfectly normal, comfortable budget for a mainstream balcony cruise.
 Not extravagant, not bare-bones.

-The key is not to be shocked by the total, but to plan for it.
+The lesson is not to be shocked by the total.
+The lesson is to plan for it.
 A cruise at $428 per person per night including flights, accommodation, all meals, drinks, entertainment, and visits to multiple destinations is still excellent value compared to an equivalent land-based vacation.

 The Bottom Line